Benjohn2001/l4_individual_project/timelog.md

 * *1.5 hour* Finish figma and upload to git
   * May need to add screen for updating screen not figured out how I am doing that yet
+*  *0.5 hour* Informal interview with classmates on figma UI

 ### 26 Oct 2022